jhu8480/conflict-resolution/README.md

 ## This is a sub-heading created on github

-All of this content added to the README file has been added from my remote git repository.
+All of this content added to the README file has been added from my remote git repository!